dschaaf89/Factory/README.md

 Built the program under the wrong root folder. [fixed but the commit history is at https://github.com/dschaaf89/Factory2 ]

-the picture on the readme.md shows on readme.md preview but doesnt show on gitHub.
+the picture on the readme.md shows on readme.md preview but doesn't show on gitHub.

 ## Technologies Used